• What is Copywriting?

 Can you imagine the impact of an ad that alludes to the chance of closing one’s child’s hand in a door—and then presenting a safer, easier alternative?

-Even dropping groceries, spilling things and all of the other annoyances of fumbling to close those doors is impactful.
+Even dropping groceries, spilling things, and all the other annoyances of fumbling to close those doors is impactful.
 Even if it seems to be a relatively small pain point, it can have a major impact if it really resonates with your target audience.

-To find your audiences’ pain points, you need to really step into their shoes.
+To find your audience’s pain points, you need to step into their shoes.
 What are their lives like?
 What things annoy them or hurt them or make them angry regarding the situation or problem that your product solves?
 Be specific.
-Make sure the pain point comes alive for you, so that you can make it come alive for your audience.
+Make sure the pain point comes alive for you so that you can make it come alive for your audience.

 You want to remind your target audience of their pain point to help them understand how much better life is going to be with your product and without those frustrations.